AI For Pediatric Injury Calls

-iando.ai answers parent calls about minor injuries, cuts, sprains, sports injuries, possible fractures, X-ray availability, wait time, location, and insurance 24/7, then captures approved intake details without diagnosis or care advice.
+iando.ai answers parent calls about cuts, sprains, falls, sports injuries, possible fractures, X-ray availability, wait time, location, and insurance 24/7, then sends diagnosis and care-level questions to staff.

-Built for pediatric urgent-care clinics where the first answer needs to sound calm, collect the parent's words, separate same-shift visit demand from emergency-level concern, and keep clinical judgment with staff.
+Built for pediatric urgent-care clinics that need calm first answers, parent-language capture, same-shift visit paths, and clinical judgment kept with staff.

 • 24/7 first answer for cuts, sprains, sports injuries, fall injuries, possible fractures, and X-ray-availability calls